michaeLeung/cse15l-lab-reports/lab-report-1-week-2.md

 ![image](optimizing.png)

 This is a very effective way of being able make changes to your local terminal and the ssh terminal at the same time and on the same line.
+If we copy and paste the `cs15lwi22aoc@ieng6.ucsd.edu`, and the `ssh cs15lwi22aoc@ieng6.ucsd.edu` the commands in one line should only take around 50-55 keystrokes, however if had to enter each command individually because we would have to press enter more times, enter the commands within the ssh server, and logout it would take a more.